racklet/racklet/docs/rfcs/0002-layer-architecture.md

 As stated in [Risks and Mitigations](#risks-and-mitigations), Racklet is (one of) the first of its kind with regards to its specification-first architecture.
 The initial layer separation presented here is the result of an iterative thought process by the core Racklet authors.
 The five layers are chosen to clearly separate roles and responsibilities of components, without going into too much detail (too many layers) or causing excessive overlap (too few layers).
 Firmware and system software are separated to achieve loose coupling and clear, secure communication between them.
 User software is separated from system software to define a border between software mostly provided by the Racklet project and external software that the user introduces (workloads).

 [Loose coupling] plays a very important role in the architecture presented here.
 Racklet could have been designed as a fully integrated system with implementations that are strictly defined by the project, but while this potentially could make the system more compact and simple, it also faces many drawbacks that make it incompatible with the values and goals of the project.
-For example, Racklet relies heavily on various different projects in the Open Firmware and Cloud Native ecosystems, many of which evolve quickly and provide alternative implementations complying to standard APIs.
+For example, Racklet relies heavily on various different projects in the Open Source Firmware and Cloud Native ecosystems, many of which evolve quickly and provide alternative implementations complying to standard APIs.
 We want Racklet to be accessible, transparent and modular, which means supporting a wide variety of hardware, and enabling user customization to a great extent.
 If loose coupling is implemented properly, we believe that the standardized architecture presented here will be relatively simple to maintain and extend, and community-built Racklet solutions will also be able to use the modules and different software implementations effortlessly.
 In summary, to fulfill the values defined in [RFC-0001] and to avoid ecosystem fragmentation the Racklet project aims to provide interfaces, not implementations.

 ## Prior art